aws-samples/machine-learning-using-k8s/mxnet.md

 # MXNet on Amazon EKS

-This document explains how to run MXNet training on [Amazon EKS](https://aws.amazon.com/eks/).
+This document exaplins how to build a MNIST model using MNIST on Amazon EKS.

 This documents assumes that you have an EKS cluster available and running.
 Make sure to have a [GPU-enabled Amazon EKS cluster](eks-gpu.md) ready.